openface/onset-alien-invasion/README.md

 ### Synopsis
 The world has been invaded by nearly indestructable, one-hit killers from outer space.

-Upon joining the server, you will be part of a group of desperate lone survivors of the invasion whose only mission is to stay alive.
+Upon joining the server, you will be part of a group of desperate lone survivors of the invasion whose only mission is to stay alive long enough to defeat the mothership.

 We do not know much about these alien lifeforms.
 We do know that they are very difficult to kill.
 If one of these creatures spots you, they will begin chasing you and will kill you instantly.
 The best advice is to run away to a safe distance unless you are prepared to fight.
 Try to outsmart them if you can, they are rather dumb.